federicotorrielli/federicotorrielli.github.io/content/papers/nearme/index.md

 	title        = {NearMe: Dynamic Exploration of Geographical Areas}, author       = {Noemi Mauro and Liliana Ardissono and Federico Torrielli and Gianmarco Izzi and Claudio Mattutino and Maurizio Lucenteforte and Marino Segnan}, year         = 2021,
 	booktitle    = {Human Interface and the Management of Information.
-Information Presentation and Visualization - Thematic Area, {HIMI} 2021, Held as Part of the 23rd {HCI} International Conference, {HCII} 2021, Virtual Event, July 24-29, 2021, Proceedings, Part {I}}, publisher    = {Springer},
+Information Presentation and Visualization - Thematic Area, HIMI 2021, Held as Part of the 23rd HCI International Conference, HCII 2021, Virtual Event, July 24-29, 2021, Proceedings, Part I}, publisher    = {Springer},
 	series       = {Lecture Notes in Computer Science}, volume       = 12765,